Samsonroyal/Samsonroyal/README.md

 A CTO at [Qatalyst Africa](https://qatalystafrica.com)

-An occasional chess player, and a lover of poetry; one of the hosts at the [Poetry parlour space](https://www.twitter.com/PoetryParlour_)
+An occasional chess player, and a lover of poetry; one of the hosts at the [Poetry parlour space](https://www.twitter.com/PoetryParlour_) when I am not thinking about the weight of the burden of vision I bear for my heritage and inheritance.

 - 🌱 My portfolio website: [Were Samson](https://weresamson.vercel.app)
 - 🕊 My Twitter: [@SamsonWere_](https://twitter.com/samsonwere_)